 The personal sessions of mentoring I offer, tend to involve a mixture of discussion and Creative Kinesiology.
 I also give coaching about technique, if relevant, and ways of handing different situations within professional situations.
-Issues that are discussed and worked with can be anything arising from within your sessions as well as the bits round the edges, such as:
+Issues that are addressed can be anything arising from within your sessions as well as the bits round the edges, such as:

 clients cancelling or not returning